smar10s/sigkit/README.md

 A set of command line tools for visualizing (and hopefully eventually manipulating) RF signals.

-Currently only includes a signal seeker, but a traditional scanner is coming soon, and hopefully some basic signal generation tools after that.
+Currently includes a signal seeker and scanner.
+Future plans include some form of basic signal generation, identification, and maybe decoding.

 ## Why?